dtsvz/TreeTableViewAdapter/README.md

 **Carthage:**
 ```
-github "dtsvz/TreeTableViewAdaptor" == 1.0.0
+github "dtsvz/TreeTableViewAdapter" == 1.0.0
 ```
-Or you can manually add TreeTableViewAdaptor.swift file to your project
+Or you can manually add TreeTableViewAdapter.swift file to your project